Toaster Oven vs Convection Oven: Which Is Best for You

 Gas ovens are known to be more energy efficient than electric ovens.
 More homes, however, are set up easier to accommodate an electric oven.
 Gas ovens require a natural pipeline to run into your kitchen.

 Gas ovens also produce moisture when heating.
-The humidity produced from gas ovens helps cakes to stay moist while baking.
+The humidity produced by gas ovens helps cakes to stay moist while baking.
 An electric oven has a dryer heat which will dry out baked goods.

 Toaster ovens require electricity to work.
 You will need a space outlet in your kitchen to run your toaster oven.
 It will not be able to work during a power outage.